 To ensure similar levels of protection for all occupants, the total dummy score (excluding modifiers) of the front passenger (based on manufacturer provided data) may not be less than 90% of that of total score of the driver.
+The front passenger data needs to be provided to the ANCAP Secretariat before the full width test is performed.
 When this requirement is not met, the front row will be assessed using the worst performing body region of the driver and front passenger.